richtastic/ff/src/wiki/style.md

-### comments
+### comments / documentation
-multiline comments should only be used for long-winded info, or temporarily . use single-line comments where possible. place a space before and after comment-beginning to clarify readability. place single line comments at end of line where possible to optimize vertical space
+multiline comments should only be used for long-winded info, or temporarily sectioning off code. use single-line comments where possible. place a space before and after comment-beginning to clarify readability. place single line comments at end of line where possible to optimize vertical space. if documentation requires many lines of code it's a sign the construct needs more isolation/encapsulation/simplification
 **correct**
 ```javascript
 	function cos(a,b,c){ // a = b^c get taylor series cosine approx of b to cth iteration